magento/merchdocs/src/cms/adobe-stock-manage.md

 1. Click **Add Root Category** or **Add Subcategory**.

-   If you want to add the image to an existing category, click the category name in the list on the left..
+   If you want to add the image to an existing category, click the category name in the list on the left.

 1. Expand the **Content** section, and under **Category Image** click **Select from Gallery**.